Blend the blackberries in a food processor with hot water until smooth. Pro tip - The hot water will ensure the seeds blend too.

 How to dissolved agar-agar

-Add every 1 tbsp of agar-agar use 4 tbsp of hot water.
+Add every 1 tablespoon of agar-agar and use 4 tablespoon of hot water.

 Let come to an almost boil then cook on medium heat